ExpressLRS/ExpressLRS/README.md

 [![Open Collective backers](https://img.shields.io/opencollective/backers/expresslrs?label=Open%20Collective%20backers&style=flat-square)](https://opencollective.com/expresslrs)

-We appreciate all forms of contribution and hope you will join us on Discord!
+We appreciate all forms of contribution and hope you will join us on Discord!<br>hi express

 ## Website
 For general information on the project please refer to our guides on the [website](https://www.expresslrs.org/), and our [FAQ](https://www.expresslrs.org/2.0/faq/)